AperiodicMethods/AperiodicMethods/notebooks/README.md

 ## 0) Overview & Background

-This section covers an overview and the background for the project.
+This section covers an overview and the background for the project, and covers Figures 1 & 2 of the paper.

 #### 00-Overview

-A general overview of the project, and a list of methods.
+A general introduction to and overview of the project

+#### 01-Outline

+An outline of the types of methods included in the project.

-#### 01-LiteratureSearch
+#### 02-LiteratureSearch

 An examination of the prevalence of these methods in the literature.

-#### 02-Simulations
+#### 03-Simulations

 Introduces the simulations used throughout the project.

-#### 03-Outline
+#### 04-SimulationTests

-Outlines the project with some examples.
+An introduction and overview of how the method evaluation simulations are done.

-## 1) Method Evaluations
+## 1) Spectral Domain Methods

-This section evaluates individual methods, on simulated data.
+This section introduces spectral domain methods, evaluating and comparing them on simulated data, and covers Figure 3 of the paper.

-#### 10-Methods
+#### 10-SpectralMethods

-This notebook introduces how the method evaluation simulations are done.
+Words, words, words.

 #### 11-SpectralFitting